Commander-Cool/PythonHTMLInterpreter/README.md

-# PythonHTMLInterpreter
+# PythonJSHTMLInterpreter
-HTML Interpreter written in Python using Abstract Syntax Trees
+HTML and JavaScript Interpreter written in Python using Abstract Syntax Trees